UWCS/warwickspeedrun/content/guides/learn.md

 +++
 title = "How To Speedrun"
+description = "An overview of getting started with speedrunning" weight = 2
 +++

 Don't know where to start speedrunning?
 Hopefully we can give you some pointers!
 If you are unsure about any of this, ask around in our [Discord](/discord) -- there are many people happy to help.